NoortjevanderHorst/treegrowthmodelling/README.md

 ---

-Should you have any questions, comments, or suggestions, please contact us at liangliang.nan@tudelft.nl
+Should you have any questions, comments, or suggestions, please contact us at [noortje.v.d.horst1@gmail.com](noortje.v.d.horst1@gmail.com).

 3D Geoinformation Research Group, TU Delft,